August 31st, 2026

 Breaking the Stigma and Seeking Help

 International Overdose Awareness Day also serves as a powerful reminder that addiction is a treatable disease, and seeking help is a sign of strength, not weakness.
-By breaking the stigma surrounding addiction, we can encourage more people to seek help and support.
+By breaking the stigma surrounding addiction, we can encourage more individuals to seek help and support.
+It is crucial to shift the narrative from blame to understanding, creating an environment where individuals feel safe to reach out for the help they need.

-To conclude, International Overdose Awareness Day is a poignant reminder of the devastating impact of drug overdose and a call to action to prevent further tragedies.
+In conclusion, International Overdose Awareness Day is a poignant reminder of the devastating impact of drug overdose and a rallying call to action to prevent further tragedies.
 Let us come together to raise awareness, promote education, and advocate for change, inspiring hope and compassion towards a safer, healthier future.
+Through these collective efforts, we can create lasting change and honor the memories of those who have been lost.

 Timeline